Expungement and Sealing FAQs

 - Where do I obtain a copy of my RAP sheet?

 - What if I am unable to report in person to the Chicago Police Department to get my criminal record?

 - Do I need to submit to a drug test?

 What is the difference between expungement and sealing?

 There are two methods of 'clearing' your criminal record: expungement and sealing.
-When a record is expunged, the Clerk’s Office will erase your name from their docket system and impound the court file so the information does not appear on a employment background check and the record is NOT accessible to the public.
+When a your record is expunged, the Clerk’s Office will erase your name from their docket system and impound the court file so the information does not appear on a employment background check and the record will NOT be accessible to the public.
 The arresting police department, Illinois State Police and FBI will also be ordered to expunge their records.
 Most private entities will NOT have access to the expunged record except under very limited circumstances.
 However, expunged records may be disseminated by the Department of State Police if required by law.
 Additionally, upon a subsequent conviction for any offense, the Department of Corrections may have access to a expunged record.

 If your record is sealed, it cannot be obtained without a court order to unseal the record and is NOT accessible to most of the general public or on a employment background check.
 In addition, the Clerk’s Office impounds the court file and erases your name from the Clerk’s Office’s electronic docket system.
 The arresting police department, Illinois State Police and FBI will also be ordered to seal their records.
 Law enforcement including police, courts, prosecutors and the Department of Corrections still have access to the sealed record.
 It is important to note that sealed felony convictions can be accessed by any employer that requires a fingerprint-based background check for employment (i.e. schools, financial institutions, park districts, and other state and agencies and units of local government).

 What cases qualify for expungement or sealing?